-This catalog articulates the regulations, policies, programs and procedures for the University and applies to students enrolled between July 1, 2018 and December 31, 2018.
-Students inactive (not enrolled) for one calendar year must be readmitted and will move forward to the catalog current at the time of their readmission.
+This catalog articulates the regulations, policies, programs, and procedures for the University and applies to students enrolled between July 1, 2020, and December 31, 2021.
+Students inactive (not enrolled) for one calendar year must be readmitted and will move forward to the current catalog at the time of their readmission.
 The catalog is not to be construed as a contract between the student and the University.
-Not all of the images contained in this catalog are ECCU faculty, staff or students, but they represent the wide diversity of the faculty, staff and students at ECCU.
+Not all of the images contained in this catalog are ECCU faculty, staff, or students, but they represent the vast diversity of the faculty, staff, and students at ECCU.
 The ECCU Student Enrollment Agreement includes the terms and conditions of attendance at the University.
-The University reserves the right to change/edit the contents of the catalog as it deems appropriate at any time by means of producing a catalog addendum.
+The University reserves the right to change/edit the contents of the catalog as it deems appropriate at any time employing producing a catalog addendum.